elunna/nerfhack-changelog/README.md

 * Smoky potions cannot appear in any starting role's inventory.
 * Diluted smoky potions will never yield a djinni from a bottle.
 * Diluted milky potions never yield ghosts.
+* Cursed diluted potions of gain level don't transport you, they levitate you momentarily.
+* Diluted potions of gain ability can only achieve uncursed results.

 #### Diluted potion effects
 * Most potions have a much less potent effect when diluted (EvilHack)
 * Potions can sometimes generate diluted.
 * Shopkeepers only offer 1/2 price for diluted potions.
 * Diluted healing potions heal less and grant less max-HP (EvilHack).
-* Vampire blood doesn't provide HP gains if diluted. =
+* Vampire blood doesn't provide HP gains if diluted.

 #### GEM ALCHEMY
 * Ported from UnNetHack, originally from SLASH'EM.